Reference

 Commercial Bond

-A broad category of surety bonds required by government entities for licensing, permitting, and regulatory compliance.
-Includes license bonds, permit bonds, court bonds, and other non-construction bonds.
+A broad category of surety bonds required by government agencies for licensing, permits, and regulatory compliance.

 Contingent Commission